サクサク読めて、アプリ限定の機能も多数!

 Tip If you clone GitHub repositories using SSH, then you can authenticate using an SSH key instead of using other credentials.
 For information about setting up an SSH connection, see Connecting to GitHub with SSH.
 GitHub CLI GitHub CLI will automatically store your Git credentials for you when you choose HTTPS as your preferred protocol for Git operations and answer "yes" to the prompt asking if y

-D. What If I Inadvertently Missed the Window to Make Changes?
 Welcome to GitHub's Guide to the Digital Millennium Copyright Act, commonly known as the "DMCA."
 This page is not meant as a comprehensive primer to the statute.
-However, if you've received a DMCA takedown notice targeting content you've posted on GitHub or if you're a rights-holder looking to issue such a notice, this page will hopeful
+However, if you've received a DMCA takedown notice targeting content you've posted on GitHub or if you're a rights-holder looking to issue such a notice, this page will hopefully help to demystify the law a bit as well as our policies for

 You can use OAuth tokens to interact with GitHub via automated scripts.
 Step 1: Get an OAuth token Create a personal access token on your application settings page.
 For more information, see "Creating a personal access token."
 Tips: You must verify your email address before you can create a personal access token.
 For more information, see "Verifying your email address."
 We recommend that you regul